Compare Car Insurance in Tucson

 Allstate Insurance recently published a report showing that when it comes to safe driving, Tucson, AZ ranked 23rd out of 200 cities.
 While most US drivers go ten years without having an accident, drivers here are involved in crashes every 10.6 years.

-Some factors that can affect insurance rates are weather, driving, and road conditions.
+Some factors that can affect insurance rates in Tucson are the weather, driving, and road conditions.

 Tucson has a desert climate with long, very hot summers and short, mild winters.
 Tucson is a very dry city with only 11.56 inches of rainfall per year.
 What little moisture there is comes between July and September.
 It can get cold enough to snow here and it sometimes does.
 However, snowy days are so infrequent that local drivers never see enough to become good at driving in it.

 The condition of Tucson roads is a growing concern for local commuters.
-According to TRIP, 32% of the major roads are in poor condition and 24% are mediocre.
-These poorly maintained streets are cost drivers $586 a year in extra vehicle operating costs.
+According to TRIP, 33 percent of the major roads are in poor condition.
+28 percent are mediocre.
+These poorly maintained streets are cost drivers $661 a year in extra vehicle operating costs.
 These additional operating costs are a direct result of driving on rough roads and are a contributing factor in car accidents.

-TomTom's annual traffic index ranks Tucson 26th for worst traffic congestion in the United States.
-The result is that the average commuter spends an additional 17 minutes per hour stuck in traffic during rush hour commutes and an additional 64 hours per year for those with 30-minute commutes.
+TomTom's ranks Tucson 138th for worst traffic congestion in the world.
+An average commuter spends an additional 17 minutes per day stuck in traffic during rush hour commutes.
+They spend an extra 65 hours per year for those with 30-minute commutes.

-The City of Tucson Traffic Civil Traffic Court website allows residents to pay traffic tickets, tells drivers how to contest tickets, and provides helpful traffic court information.
+The City of Tucson Traffic Civil Traffic Court website allows residents to pay traffic tickets.
+It also tells drivers how to contest tickets, and provides helpful traffic court information.